 You should bring your mouthguard along when you have your regular dental check-ups so your dentist can check its condition and recommend a replacement when needed.

 An adult mouthguard may last for a number of years if it's kept in good condition, but a child's mouthguard should be replaced every 12 to 18 months as their mouth continues to change.

 Your dentist can give you an accurate quote for your custom mouthguard price during your consultation, however the average price is approximately $200.

 Keep in mind that the cost of treating possible dental injuries can far exceed the cost of a mouthguard.

-Mouthguard costs are not covered by benefits such as the government's Child Dental Benefits Schedule (CDBS), but some health funds do provide cover.
-EVP Dental is a Bupa preferred dentist in Perth and part of the HCF More for Teeth Program, which both offer custom mouthguard cover for eligible members.
-Check with your insurer to see if you're covered.
+Mouthguard costs are not covered by benefits such as the government's Child Dental Benefits Schedule (CDBS), but some private health funds do cover the cost of yearly mouthguards.
+EVP Dental is a Bupa Platinum Members First provider in Perth that offers custom mouthguard cover for eligible members with dental extras.
+Check with your private health insurer for rebate information.

 Our dentists at EVP Dental can manufacture custom mouthguards in Perth for all ages and for sports teams.
 Call 08 9470 3944 or make an online booking request and we'll arrange your appointment at a time that suits you.